microsoftgraph/msgraph-training-aspnetmvcapp/tutorial/add-aad-auth.md

 ### Get user details

-Once the user is logged in, you can get their information from the Microsoft Graph.
+Once the user is logged in, you can get their information from Microsoft Graph.

 1. Right-click the **graph-tutorial** folder in Solution Explorer, and choose **Add > New Folder**.
 Name the folder `Helpers`.